-With Marcel Gamboa, Licensed Professional Counselor

 How much does it cost?

 Many insurance plans cover counseling services, minus your deductible or copay.
-If you pay out-of-pocket, the rate for individual visits is $110 for a 55-60 minute visit by Marcel Gamboa LPC, while the rate is $80 by an LPC Associate.
+If you pay out-of-pocket, the rate for individual visits is $120 for a 55-60 minute visit by Marcel Gamboa LPC, while the rate is $80 by an LPC Associate.
 Click the tab "Rates and Insurance" for more information.

 Can I call for a consultation?